jituvrma007/CucumberTesting/README.md

 2) Solution is to use some local mocked server with their data. please follow this [steps to install JSON-Server locally](https://www.npmjs.com/package/json-server) to setup the local server.
 3) Use the attached db.json file instead of creating the file, from the project home directory.
 4) Configure a "HOST" variable as "local" in command prompt or in edit configuration (if running via IDE) --> This variable is read for the configuration then our tests will targetted locally.
-5) Start local server manually --> "json-server --watch db.json"
+5) Start local server manually --> "json-server db.json"

  ![image](https://user-images.githubusercontent.com/5866143/181242544-3943ca33-14bc-4d9f-8719-dc872aa2d8fd.png)